myrjola/neverlate/README.md

 Now you should now be able to navigate to localhost:8000 in the host's browser.
 You can develop the service on the guest or host, the changes are synced.

-If something went wrong in your envrionment you can always: vagrant destroy vagrant up
+If something went wrong in your environment you can always: vagrant destroy vagrant up